 The two methods above are relatively quick and mean you get the full, original quality photos and videos imported to your PC.

 However, if this is still too much hassle, consider using a cloud service that will automatically back up your photos (and sometimes videos) after you’ve taken them.

 Our preference is not Apple’s own iCloud Photo Library because it’s not free.
 However, it does work seamlessly and costs only £2.49 per month for 200GB.
 If you can manage with 50GB, then it’s 79p per month.

 We recommend installing the Google Photos app.
 It offers as much free storage as you need, with the caveat that photos and videos are backed up not in original quality, but as compressed ‘High’ quality versions.

 However, give it a test and you’ll probably find you can’t easily tell the difference.

 The photos and videos are stored on Google’s servers (the cloud) and not on your PC or laptop’s hard drive.
 This can be an advantage or a disadvantage depending on whether you specifically want the photos on your hard drive or are happy they’re backed up and not taking up space on your hard drive.

 There are other benefits to Google Photos, including the Assistant which automatically creates videos, collages and animated GIFs from your photos.
 You can also edit photos, share them and more.

-Search is much like in iOS 10 which means you can type ‘car’ or ‘dog’ and it will show you every photo that contains that object or animal.
+Search allows you to type ‘car’ or ‘dog’ and it will show you every photo that contains that object or animal.

-Plus, you can access your photos through any web browser by heading to photos.google.com and loggin in with your Google account.
+Plus, you can access your photos through any web browser by heading to photos.google.com and login in with your Google account.
 The web version includes all the same features, including editing tools.